Measurement of the ($\pi^-$, Ar) total hadronic cross section at the LArIAT experiment: Results

 Data from the high and low energy tunes was independently collected and simulated with dedicated simulated samples.
 We applied identical methodology and selection criteria to each tune.
 The total cross section measurement for the two samples presents a sizable overlap in the kinetic energy.
 In the overlapping energy region (200-400~MeV), the measured values from the two data sets agree within statistical uncertainty, providing an internal validation for the analysis method.

 The measurement shows the typical shape caused by the underlying $\Delta$ resonance production, as expected from pion interactions below 500~MeV.
 Our measurement is found to be in general agreement with the expectation from the Geant4 FTFP\_BERT cascade model in the 100-700~MeV region, but with possible differences in the energy dependence of the cross section as compared with the prediction.
-In the higher energy region (above 400~MeV), the experimental measurement of the ($\pi^-$, Ar) cross section is slightly higher than the prediction, even when the 5.1\% model uncertainty is taken into account.
+In the higher energy region (above 400~MeV), the experimental measurement of the ($\pi^-$, Ar) cross section is slightly higher than the prediction.
 This result represents the first dedicated measurement of the negative pion hadronic interaction cross section on an argon target.